orey/papers/docs/articles/archimate-recipes.md

 We will put some tags in the name of the artifact in some cases, and in other cases, we can benefit from the use of properties (for instance to process some calculation based on some property values).
 The convention we use in this article is to "tag" the names of the artifacts by placing a label between parenthesis.

+Tags are sometimes linked to [derived relationships](http://pubs.opengroup.org/architecture/archimate3-doc/chap05.html) but often they answer to other needs.

 ## Levels of nesting

 ### Basics